blahajjessie/13s-wiki/c/compilation.md

 Let's recompile:

 ```
-$ clang -Wall -Wextra -Werror -Wpedantic hypot.c -o hypot
+$ clang -Wall -Wextra -Werror -Wstrict-prototypes -pedantic hypot.c -o hypot
 /usr/bin/ld: /tmp/hypot-1e886c.o: in function `my_hypot':
 hypot.c:(.text+0x2b): undefined reference to `sqrt'
 clang-12: error: linker command failed with exit code 1 (use -v to see invocation)
 ```

 Uh oh!
 The important part of this error is <code>undefined reference to \`sqrt'</code>.
-Remember that `math.h` contains only the declaration of `sqrt`.
+Remember that `math.h` contains only the _declaration_ of `sqrt`.
 That essentially tells the compiler that there _will be_ a function available, called `sqrt`, returning a `double`, and taking one `double` as its argument.
 However, to finish linking the binary, the linker needs to know what the address of that function will be at runtime, so that it can insert the proper function call.
 (We'll get into the difference between compiling and linking later.
-For now, know that `clang -Wall -Wextra -Werror -Wpedantic hypot.c -o hypot` runs both steps, compiling and then linking your C file).
+For now, know that `clang -Wall -Wextra -Werror -Wstrict-prototypes -pedantic hypot.c -o hypot` runs both steps, compiling and then linking your C file).

 We can fix this error by _linking against_ the math library.
 This is a _shared library_, meaning that its code can be used by any program on your computer, and the code is loaded dynamically when the program runs instead of being part of the executable.
 (All modern operating systems have shared libraries, but they use different file extensions.
 On Linux they are `.so` files, macOS uses `.dylib`, and Windows uses `.dll`.)
 Each executable contains a list of shared libraries that should be loaded, and linking against a shared library just adds its name to this list.

 Library names are prefixed with `lib`.
 The math library is `libm`.
 To link against a library, you use `-l` followed by the name of the library without the prefix, so the math library is `-lm`.
 Let's recompile with this flag:

 ```
-$ clang -Wall -Wextra -Werror -Wpedantic hypot.c -o hypot -lm
+$ clang -Wall -Wextra -Werror -Wstrict-prototypes -pedantic hypot.c -o hypot -lm
 ```

 This time, the program handles the entire range of square roots: